 NATIONAL EIGHT TRACK TAPE DAY

 National Eight Track Tape Day on April 11th recognizes an era that was here and gone in a short 20 years.
-It is a day to remember listening to great music of the sixties and seventies on eight-track tapes.
+Nevertheless, it is a day to remember listening to great music of the sixties and seventies on eight-track tapes.

 Popular from the mid-1960s through the early 1980s, eight-track tapes are a magnetic tape sound recording technology.

 In September of 1965, Ford Motor Company introduced factory-installed and dealer installed eight-track tape players as an option to buyers on three of its 1966 models – the Thunderbird, Mustang, and Lincoln.
-All of Ford’s vehicles offered this tape player upgrade option on the 1967 model.
-Through the 1980s optional eight-track players were available in many cars and trucks.
+In addition, Ford offered an eight-track tape player in all its vehicles as an upgrade option on the 1967 model.
+Through the 1980s, optional eight-track players were available in many cars and trucks.

 Eight track cartridges were phased out in the retail stores in the United States by late 1982.
-Some titles were still available as eight-track tapes through various mail-order clubs until late 1988.
+However, some titles were still available as eight-track tapes through various mail-order clubs until late 1988.

 Many of the late period eight-track tape releases are highly collectible today.

 HOW TO OBSERVE #EightTrackDay